On the Garden of Eden theorem for B-free subshifts: Hereditary subshifts and the Myhill property

 \begin{Cor} The Myhill property holds for $(\widetilde{X}_\eta,S)$ whenever $\mathscr{B}$ is taut.
 In particular, it holds in the Erdös case. \end{Cor}

-\begin{Remark} Apart from the Erdös case, there are more examples of hereditary systems to which the above applies, see \cite{Ku-Le-We}; for instance, it applies to the hereditary closure of Sturmian sequences. \end{Remark}
+\begin{Remark} Apart from the Erdös case, there are more examples of hereditary systems for which the assumptions of Proposition~\ref{t:goe1} are satisfied.
+For instance, they are satisfied for the hereditary closures of Sturmian sequences \cite[Sec.~4]{Ku-Le-We}.
+In particular, the Myhill property holds for such closures. \end{Remark}